Backed Up

 Check out the Backed Up digital exhibit through the Cincinnati and Hamilton County Public Library to explore the history of the Cincinnati sewer system.

-"That's my car," says Cincinnati resident Florence Miller, of the August 2016 front page of the Cincinnati Enquirer, right.
-"It was up to our waist and we were wading through and it's like, if we would have fallen down, we would have drowned.
+"That's my car," says Cincinnati resident Florence Miller, of the August 2016 front page of the Cincinnati Enquirer.
+"It was up to our waist and we were wading through and it's like, if we would have fallen down, we could have drowned."

 Florence's car, underwater after a storm, lands on the front page of the Cincinnati Enquirer in 2016.
 Courtesy: CHPL Archives